 You are here

-To support the National Hospital Cost Data Collection (NHCDC), IHPA undertakes a wide range of separate costing studies.
+To support the National Hospital Cost Data Collection (NHCDC), the Independent Hospital Pricing Authority (IHPA) undertakes a wide range of separate costing studies.

 The costing studies are undertaken in areas of the NHCDC that are still in their infancy or when there is considerable stakeholder feedback to investigate the costing in a certain area with in the health system.

-Culturally and Linguistically Diverse (CALD) patient costing study report
+Culturally and linguistically diverse patient costing study report

-The purpose of this costing study was to undertake an analysis of costs of treating CALD patients to inform a policy decision for whether an adjustment is warranted to the National Efficient Price for CALD patients.
+The purpose of this costing study was to undertake an analysis of costs of treating culturally and linguistically diverse (CALD) patients to inform a policy decision for whether an adjustment is warranted to the national efficient price for CALD patients.
 The report includes recommendations for improving costing data for CALD patients in the future.

 Home enteral nutrition, home total parenteral nutrition and home ventilation services costing study report

 The Costing study on home enteral nutrition, home total parenteral nutrition and home ventilation services was undertaken in 2014.
 The purpose of the study was to review the costs associated with the delivery of public hospital services to patients receiving home enteral nutrition, home total parenteral nutrition and home ventilation services.
 The study includes a literature review, stakeholder consultation and costing the respective services based on data collected from 14 participating hospitals.